 - Limit the maximum cap of each investor’s holdings.

-To solve this problem, we want to devise a self-regulatory system for tokens that is administered by the network and enforced on-chain, allowing parties that trust each other to transact securely.
-We also want this governance mechanism to become more and more decentralized over time.
+To solve this problem, we want to devise a self-regulatory mechanism for tokens that is administered by the network and enforced on-chain, allowing parties that trust each other to transact securely.
+Ideally, we also want this governance mechanism to become more and more decentralized over time.

 Security Token Standards